kylelew30/my-projects/README.md

 ## Overview

 Welcome to my GitHub repository!
-This is a collection of noteable projects I have worked on, demonstrating my skills and passion for Data Analysis.
+This is a collection of noteable projects I have worked on, demonstrating my skills and passion for Data Science and Data Analysis.
 Feel free to explore each project and its associated files.

 ---
 ---